ajmwagar/blog/content/post/k3s-pi.md

 > The PoE hat flush against the pins.

 In terms of putting the hats on the Pis, they need to be nice and flush on the GPiO pins.
 It takes a bit of force to get them on, so make sure you're applying it evenly across the pins.
-See the image below for reference.
+See the image above for reference.

 ## Powering it up.